Customise and automate our services to meet your compliance needs

 ComplyCube's AML Screening matching engine is purpose-built to find and match comparable identity data from any language or script.
 It incorporates sophisticated fuzzy matching algorithms, heuristics, linguistic variance, and phonetic analysis to find matches without producing costly and time-wasting lists of false positives.

 To simplify usage, ComplyCube represents the outcome of the analysis in the form of a match score.
-A match score can range from 0 - 100, with 100 being the best match.
+A match score can range from 0 to 100, with 100 being the best match.

 By default, an AML Screening Check will only return matches with a match score over 85 and automatically reject matches with a score ranging between 85 and 90.
-Ultimately, only matches with a score higher than 90 will require manual checks.
+Ultimately, only matches with scores higher than 90 will require manual checks.

 You can adjust these automation thresholds according to your risk-based framework and internal process.

 Depending on your risk tolerance and preference, you can select from two distinct name-matching techniques: